-Here it is the day has finally arrived in our time of advent where we begin the journey to meet Jesus.
+The day has finally arrived in our time of advent where we begin the journey to meet Jesus.
 Over the next 31 days we will begin to prepare our hearts and truly understand His purpose of coming to Earth to fulfill our heart and desires.

 Note: This is not my devotional or book – I am using Daily Grace Co’s Waiting for Advent Study and am merely providing my commentary around it during this time of Advent.

 We start this journey meditating on what it means to wait… so let’s dive right in!

-Psalm 18:30-36 is a great reminder of how waiting and anticipation can be a wonderful time, a wonderful time spent with Jesus.
+Psalm 18:30-36 is a great reminder of how waiting and anticipation can be wonderful time spent with Jesus.

 Paraphrased it says that the Lord’s timing is perfect and everything that He promises are true.
 He protects us, He strengthens us, He keeps us safe, He prepares us, He has provided salvation to us and His right hand supports us.
 WOW.